 Air Force: After a dismal season this past year for AFA, including zero wins in conference play, the outlook is pretty good for USU to win this one at home.
 The triple option offense Air Force brings is always a potential threat, but with the discipline and talent that the Aggies bring to the table on defense, it shouldn't cause too much trouble.
 The biggest item on the agenda for USU in this game is to make sure that they get through it without any serious injuries.
 Game expectation: guaranteed win.

-Colorado State: A freezing cold game with little offense allowed USU the come away with its first shutout in recent memory when these two teams played in Logan last year.
+Colorado State: A freezing cold game with little offense allowed USU to come away with its first shutout in recent memory when these two teams played in Logan last year.
 With CSU on the rise, however, and a bitter taste after that last game, I expect to see CSU come out with fire and determination on their home field.
 The Aggie defense should keep Garrett Grayson in check, but I don't expect USU to have anything but a fight on their hands in this one.
 Game expectation: toss-up.

 UNLV: An impressive season last year gave the Rebels renewed hope for their football team, which has struggled greatly till very recently.
 In spite of their upward trend, however, USU pulled out a close win in Las Vegas last year, and should do the same or better at home this year.
 Game expectation: probable win.